Stephen Flynn: Double jobbing controversy

-2025 cronyism controversy
+Cronyism controversy

 In February 2025, internal SNP sources accused Flynn of running a "boys' brigade" in Westminster amid reports that he had identified a group of all-female SNP MSPs he wanted to stand down from the Scottish Parliament to make room for ex-MPs who had lost their seats in the 2024 general election.
 The alleged "hit list", which included Collette Stevenson, Jackie Dunbar, Emma Roddick, Evelyn Tweed, and Karen Adam, was reported to have been drawn up at Flynn's direction by Aberdeenshire North and Moray East MP Seamus Logan.
 A spokesperson for Flynn dismissed the allegations, saying the report was "total nonsense and entirely untrue".
 An SNP source told The National; "I don't think it's nonsense.
 I'm not surprised by the news story, by the list, by it being only women.
 That is the feeling that I have had throughout, with the whole Tuesday boys' club, the way that the party in Westminster is run."

-Response to Peter Mandelson scandal
+Peter Mandelson scandal

-In September 2025, Flynn branded the controversy surrounding Peter Mandelson's sacking as British Ambassador to the United States amid controversy surrounding his ties to sex offender Jeffrey Epstein a “complete disgrace”, before highlighting that the Prime Minister’s position appeared to be that maintaining a relationship with Epstein was acceptable, but believing he was not guilty – as Mandelson suggested he thought – was not.
-Flynn concluded by saying that, as Westminster is going into recess, Starmer may hope that the scandal around Epstein will “go away”, but that “I and every other member who's sitting in this House right now can assure him that it is not”:
+In September 2025, Flynn made a speech in the House of Commons that was highly critical of Keir Starmer's conduct surrounding Peter Mandelson's sacking as British Ambassador to the United States amid controversy surrounding Mandelson's ties to sex offender Jeffrey Epstein.

-Flynn has repeatedly demanded to know what Starmer knew about Mandelson's relationship with Epstein and when he knew it.
-He accused Starmer of ignoring "facts that were plainly in front of him not for weeks, not for hours, not for days but for months" and specifically criticized Starmer for appointing Mandelson as ambassador "knowing that that man had maintained a relationship with Jeffrey Epstein" after his 2008 conviction.
-After Starmer failed to attend the emergency debate on the scandal, Flynn accused the Prime Minister of "going into hiding" and suggested that while the Labour government has lurched from "one crisis to another," the "only constant in all this chaos is Keir Starmer himself".
-Beyond Mandelson's sacking, the SNP has demanded further action.
-An Early Day Motion was lodged by SNP MP Brendan O'Hara, with Flynn's support, urging Starmer to strip Mandelson of his peerage and permanently remove him from the public payroll.
-Flynn has joined the calls for all government documents relating to the appointment and vetting to be published.
+Scottish Parliament (2026–present)

+Flynn was elected to the Scottish Parliament on 7 May 2026 in the constituency of Aberdeen Deeside and North Kincardine.
+He received 11,788 votes.
+Flynn resigned his seat in the House of Commons due to this, triggering a by-election.

+Cabinet career

+After his election, Flynn was appointed Cabinet Secretary for Economy, Tourism and Transport in the Second Swinney government.